thoughtbot/ember-cli-rails/README.md

 ## Usage

-You render your EmberCLI app by including the corresponding JS/CSS tags in whichever Rails view you'd like the Ember app to appear.
+You render your Ember CLI app by including the corresponding JS/CSS tags in whichever Rails view you'd like the Ember app to appear.

 For example, if you had the following Rails app